gajus/turbowatch/README.md

 In terms of the API, Turbowatch leverages powerful Watchman [expression language](#expressions-cheat-sheet) and [zx](https://github.com/google/zx) `child_process` abstractions to give you granular control over event handling and script execution.

-### Why not use Watchman?

-You can.
-However, [Watchman API](https://facebook.github.io/watchman/docs/nodejs.html) and documentation are not particularly developer-friendly.

-Turbowatch provides comparable functionality to Watchman with a lot simpler API.

 ### Why not use X --watch?

 Many tools provide built-in watch functionality, e.g. `tsc --watch`.
 However, there are couple of problems with relying on them:

 * Running many file watchers is inefficient and is probably draining your laptop's battery faster than you realize.
-Watchman uses a single server to watch all file changes.
+Turbowatch uses a single server to watch all file changes.
 * Native tools do not allow to combine operations, e.g. If your build depends on `tsc` and `tsc-alias`, then you cannot combine them.

-Because not all tools provide native `--watch` functionality and because they rarely can be combined even when they do, you end up mixing several different ways of watching the file system.
-It is confusing and inefficient.
-Turbowatch provides a single abstraction for all use cases.
+Turbowatch allows you to chain arbitrary operations.

 ### Why not concurrently?